osugodbless/Alx_DjangoLearnLab/README.md

 ## 🗂️ Documentation

-All shell commands and outputs related to Create, Retrieve, Update, and Delete operations are documented in:
+All shell commands and outputs related to Create, Retrieve, Update, and Delete operations are documented [here](./Introduction_to_Django/LibraryProject/bookshelf/) as:

 - `CRUD_operations.md`
 - `create.md`